 - Professional Communications

-If you complete your college education without having earned the required credits, you can take graduate-level courses from any institution that is approved by the Idaho State Board of Accountancy.
+If you complete your college education without having earned the required credits, you can take graduate-level courses from any institution that is approved by the Idaho State Boards.

 The Board recognizes the following institutions and programs as accredited:

 Colleges and universities that are accredited by the Northwest Commission on Colleges and Universities, formerly known as the Northwest Association of Schools and Colleges

 Colleges and universities that have accreditation from other regional or national organizations, if the accreditation standards are equivalent to those of the above-mentioned commission.
 You should be able to find a full list of acceptable Idaho programs on the board of accountancy main website.
 Four of these are:

 - New England Association of Schools and Colleges: Commission on Institutions of Higher Education